datawire/ambassador-docs/docs/emissary/1.13/topics/running/environment.md

 ## Environment variables

-Use the following variables for the environment of your Ambassador container:
+Use the following variables for the environment of your $productName$ container:

 | Purpose                           | Variable                                                                                 | Default value                                       | Value type |
 |-----------------------------------|----------------------------------------------------------------------------------------- |-----------------------------------------------------|-------------------------------------------------------------------------------|